crystal-lang/distribution-scripts/processes/crystal-release.md

    1. `snapcraft release crystal <revision-number> stable`
 7. [ ] Submit a PR to update the homebrew formula
    1. Run `brew bump-formula-pr crystal --version $VERSION`
+   2. In case the new compiler version is incompatible with the current boot version, bump boot version.

 ### Publish documentation for the release